 Although the Germans had more planes and pilots, the British were able to fight them off and win the battle.
 This was because they had the advantage of fighting over their own territory, they were defending their homeland, and they had radar.
 Radar allowed the British to know when and where German planes were coming to attack.
 This gave them time to get their own planes in the air to help defend.

-A London street after a bombing
+A bombed London street

 - Great Britain's air force was called the RAF or the Royal Air Force.
 Germany's air force was called the Luftwaffe.

 - The code name for Hitler's invasion plans was Operation Sea Lion.

 - It is estimated that around 1,000 British planes were shot down during the battle, while over 1,800 German planes were destroyed.